iamkirankumaryadav/NLG/README.md

 - It analyzes the data produced by NLP to understand the meaning of your words and the relationships between concepts.
 - NLG generates language that sounds likes human.
 NLU makes sure that human-sounding language actually means something.
 - If the NLU does its job, you get a response from a chatbot or voice assistant that makes perfect sense.

+### Applications:

+1. **Chatbots and Virtual Assistants:**
+- NLG-powered conversational AI systems answer common questions, troubleshoot problems, and even take orders 24/7, freeing up human agents for complex issues.

+2. **Voice Assistants:**
+- Voice assistants like Alexa and Siri use NLG to understand your requests, provide information, and control smart home devices.

+3. **Machine Translation:**
+- NLG software enables real-time translation, making websites, documents, and conversations accessible to a global audience, no matter what language they speak.

+4. **Content Creation:**
+- NLG tools can generate anything from basic product descriptions and social media posts to summaries and even full-length articles.
+- Today, even automated content generation at scale is possible across blog posts, landing pages, product descriptions, and more.

+5. **Automated Reporting:**
+- NLG turns raw data into clear, insightful reports, saving analysts valuable time.
+- Analytics platforms with NLG can even break down complex data, making findings accessible to non-technical stakeholders.

+6. **Sentiment Analysis:**
+- NLG helps companies understand how customers feel about their brand, products, or services by analyzing emotions expressed in language.

+7. **Hyper-Personalization:**
+- NLG can tailor content and recommendations based on a person's preferences and past behavior, leading to a more engaging experience.